mrINEX/learn-English/README.md

 04.07
 words: absolutely, immediately, unfortunately, agree, [so], too,
        quite, quiet, [quite right], [keep quiet], quite different,
 sentence: You'ar absolutely right.
 [Who is angry with you?]
 You are always late.
 [I was not right.]
 It is absolutely wrong.
 [I agree with you.
 Who agrees with her?]
 Do you agree to meet at the station?
 [I think so too.]
 We think so too.
-[I thibk so.]
+[I think so.]
 I think of you.
 He is thinking of food.
 Does he agree with you?
 I believe him absolutely.
 [The food is absolutely delicious.]
        You are not quite right.
 Am I wrong?
 We have to go now.
 [I am afraid.
 It is [quite a hard day].]

+05.07
+words: want, [laugh], love, hate, [haircut]
+       [mean], mean,
+sentence: I love my mother.
+[I hope to complete this task.]
+They love each other.
+Do you love her?
+I love my new flat.
+[Don't laugh at him.]
+He never laughs at us.
+Why are you laughing at them?
+[He likes driving a car.]
+I like speaking with my best friend.
+I like doing exercises.
+Olga likes cooking.
+Do you like [jogging]?
+       [I didn't mean it.]
+I didn't say it.
+[Me too.]
+I didn't do it.
+I mean it.
+[What do you mean to do?]
+[What do you mean?]
+I mean you.
+What does he mean?
+What do they mean?
+I don't think so.
+He is so mean.
+[You can't be so mean.]
+I didn't think so.